JyotiDes/TF_protein/README.md

 #### 2.1 Data processing
 In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets to build the model requirements.

-We have provided example data format compatible with DeepBind input data (DeepBind input data format: See `example/ABF2_pos.txt`.
-If you are trying to train DeepBind with your own data, please process your data into the same format as given in above example input data.
+We have provided example data format compatible with TF_protein input data (tf_protein input data format: See `example/ABF2_pos.txt`.
+If you are trying to train TF_protein with your own data, please process your data into the same format as given in above example input data.

 ## 3. Model Training Based on Convolutional Neural Network (CNN)
 #### 3.1 Training and testing